Onkel-W/Kodi/docs/README.FreeBSD.md

 Configure build:
 ```
-cmake ../kodi -DCMAKE_INSTALL_PREFIX=/usr/local -DENABLE_INTERNAL_FSTRCMP=1
+cmake ../kodi -DCMAKE_INSTALL_PREFIX=/usr/local -DENABLE_INTERNAL_FSTRCMP=1 -DENABLE_INTERNAL_FLATBUFFERS=1
 ```

-Internal libfstrcmp is used since it is not available through pkg.
+Internal libfstrcmp and flatbuffers are used since they are not available through pkg.

 ### 4.2.
 Build
 ```